TigerMate69/Cheater-King/README.md

 </ul>

 ## Installing and requirements
-<p>This tool require PHP for webserver, wget & unzip for download and using Serveo for Worldwide Webserver access.
+<p>This tool require PHP for webserver, wget, unzip, ssh, figlet & lolcat  for download and using Serveo for Worldwide Webserver access.
 First run following command on your terminal</p>

 ```
 apt-get -y install php unzip git wget figlet